pogonomyrmex661/pogonomyrmex661.github.io/_posts/2023-12-01-Galls on Utah Juniper in Southwestern Colorado  Gall Midge Walshomyia sp A.md

 categories: [gall]
 tags: [gall, insect, fly]
 image: images/IMG_2014-r.jpg
-description: I’ve seen these strange flower-like growths on Utah Junipers here in Southwestern Colorado for years, but have not known what they were.
-I assumed they were galls, but was having a heck of a time figuring out what type of…
+description:
 ---

+I've seen these strange flower-like growths on Utah Junipers here in Southwestern Colorado for years, but have not known what they were.
+I assumed they were galls, but was having a heck of a time figuring out what _type_ of gall they were.

 ![picture](images/IMG_2006-r.jpg)
 *_Walshomyia Sp A_ galls on Utah Juniper twig, with my hand for scale.
 The blue-gray spheres to the right of the galls are normal Juniper berries.*

-I've seen these strange flower-like growths on Utah Junipers here in Southwestern Colorado for years, but have not known what they were.
-I assumed they were galls, but was having a heck of a time figuring out what _type_ of gall they were.
 Finally, browsing Ronald Russo's fine book [Plant Galls of the Western United States](https://www.amazon.com/Western-United-States-Princeton-Guides/dp/0691205760?psc=1), I found a good match.

 These galls were probably caused by a Gall Midge - namely, _Walshomyia sp A_.